 Content Filter Policy

 Sometimes you want to filter content that users can access both on and off your network.
 With DNSWatch, you can create a content filter policy to block domains in specific categories, such as gambling, alcohol, or adult content.
 When a user tries to access a filtered web site, DNSWatch replaces the requested content with the block page.
 You can have one policy for off-network and a different policy for each protected network or Firebox.
-For more information about policies, see Manage Content Filter Policies.
+For more information about policies, see Manage User Access to Content.